Finally! A Vieques Catamaran Tour by East Island Excursions - Reserve your Spot!

 Imagine kayaking in the midst of a brilliant aurora borealis display.
 This is what you find when you visit the world’s brightest bioluminescent bay in the world.
 Considered one of the “must see” natural wonders of the earth, the tiny organisms in the water leave a phosphorescent glow that bursts with waves of bright blue color.

-Like a finely-cut jewel, the beaches of Isla de Vieques, Puerto Rico have many facets reflecting the island’s light.
-Each stretch of water meeting land is unique.
-Sugar-white to exotic black pearl sand.
-Warm turquoise water.
-Names like Esperanza (Hope), Playa La Plata (Silver Beach) and Media Luna (Half Moon).
+Like a finely-cut jewel, the beaches of Vieques have many facets reflecting the island’s light.
+The beloved Puerto Rican island of Vieques is perhaps one of the last islands with beaches undeveloped like the Caribbean of the past.
+You can spend a full week beach-hopping postcard-perfect bays with crystal clear water with water in tones of blue, green, and the clearest diamonds.
+Each stretch of water meeting land is unique from sugar-white to exotic black pearl sand.
+Names like Esperanza (Hope), Playa La Plata (Silver Beach), and Media Luna (Half Moon) perfectly fit with the island’s romantic beauty.
 Secluded coves romance couples, and shallow crystal clear water invites family fun with the little ones.

 Top Rated Places to Stay in Vieques, Puerto Rico

 Swim & Snorkel on the Crystal Clear Waters of Vieques

 Shallow coves, coral reefs, tropical fish, and rare sea animals make an ideal setting for novices and experienced alike.
 Swimming in the warm Caribbean, snorkel the limpid pools to glide among colorful sea life.
 Piers, quiet inlets, or boating will bring scuba divers closer to the mysterious underwater world.